Algebra I Frequently Asked Questions

 - Measures of Academic Progress (MAP) score – The Measures of Academic Progress® (MAP®) is a research-based, computerized assessment that adapts to each student’s learning level—precisely measuring student progress and growth for each individual.

-- CBA score – The Curriculum-Based Assessment is a division-developed assessment that evaluates a student’s progress with the curriculum taught each quarter of the school year.
+- Common Unit Assessment – The Common Unit Assessment is a division-developed assessment that evaluates a student’s progress with the mathematics curriculum taught during the school year.

 - Foundations of Algebra Part III (FAP3) Grades